 How Google Verified SMS works

 With Google Verified SMS, a business can register source phone numbers with Google through a messaging provider partner.
-Then Google verifies each message the business sends and includes the sender’s business name and logo and a verification badge in the message thread.
+Google then verifies each message the business sends and includes the sender’s business name and logo and a verification badge in the message thread.

 To receive Verified SMS messages, individuals must tick a setting in the Messages app on their Android device.
 Today, Verified SMS only works with Android version 5.2 or greater, and it’s not available globally.
 The service has launched in nine countries to start: